- Select

 Abusing GBL poses serious risks to health and well-being:

-• Legal risks: In many countries, including the UK, GBL is classified as a Class B drug, and possession or distribution without authorisation can result in severe legal consequences.
+- Legal risks: In many countries, including the UK, the GBL drug is classified as a Class B substance, and possession or distribution without authorisation can result in severe legal consequences.

 Treatment for GBL addiction